 Step #5: Informing the Department

 Everyone in the department that the new joiner will be a part of should be aware of their joining.
-This includes the manager, your HR team and subordinates to make the employee feel welcome.
+This includes the manager, your HR team, and subordinates to make the employee feel welcomed.

 Step #6: Conducting Orientation and Training

 Conduct orientation to brief them about your company information, vision, and goals.
-Online training can ease them into the company and give them an understanding of how everything functions.
-The training should also educate newly hired employees about the best cybersecurity practices, including the importance of using the best iOS private browser, to help them understand the potential threats and how to protect sensitive company information.
-You can even form goals for your new employees and help them achieve them in the next 30 or 60 days.
+Training can ease them into the company and give them an understanding of how everything functions.
+You can even form goals for your new employees and help them achieve in the next 30 or 60 days.

 Step #7: Focusing on Relationship with the Manager and Expectations

 The onboarding process also includes building a positive relationship within the workplace.
-This focuses on mainly forming a connection between the new employee and the manager with the help of frequent meetings and employee training & development sessions.
+And this focuses on mainly forming a connection between the new employee and the manager with the help of frequent meetings and training sessions.